 By latrtatr from Loup City,NE

 When I do the laundry, I leave pillow cases inside out.
 Then when using them, I reach my hand inside, grab the two corners and the tips of pillow and turn pillow case right over.
-It's easier than trying to shove a pillow inside the pillow case.

 I often get mixed up which direction my comforter goes since it has a large floral pattern and the width and length are closer than on a twin comforter.
 To solve this problem, I pinned a safety pin on the two underside corners that lay at the head of my bed.